 I was excited about the Nirvana app as you can read here.
 I still think it’s the best out-of-the-box implementation of GTD on a multi-platform web-based app.
 A few things discouraged me to continue relying on the app.
 Nirvana’s development is slow and I got a little bit upset about an update released back in July with a few bugs.
 Those bugs were addressed in a later update, but that week dealing with the app’s hiccups got me thinking about other apps for my GTD tasks system.

 So, as any good-old productivity nerd, I looked back at some apps.

 - Facile Things: it’s strictly GTD-based, but for me it has a clunky interface and too little flexibility.

 - Nozbe: it’s good, but expensive.
-I like the way it organises and filters by context, but the interface was not my favorite.
+I like the way it organizes and filters by context, but the interface was not my favorite.

 - Todoist: I’m already used to it.
 One of my all-time favourites for task management.
-Latest updates changed the project's behaviour, but Calendar integration and total flexibility is its highlight.
+Latest updates changed the project's behavior, but Calendar integration and total flexibility is its highlight.

 After a week testing these apps I tried to understand why Nirvana was not cutting it for me anymore.
 It all has to do with friction.
 How easy it is to add something to my Inbox?
 Am I getting a trusted list of my next actions?
 Are there things falling through the cracks?
 How can I track them?
 Is it easy to coordinate my next actions and my calendar events?
 Do I like to see my lists?
 Am I avoiding my lists out of fear?